Satisfactory Academic Progress

 Standards for SAP

 Students must meet the following standards to demonstrate satisfactory academic progress.
-These standards will be evaluated at the end of each academic term (including summer term, if applicable) and a student will be notified if the SAP evaluation affects his or her financial aid eligibility.
+These standards will be evaluated at the end of each academic term (including summer term, if applicable) and a student will be notified if the SAP evaluation affects the student's financial aid eligibility.

 Qualitative Standards